COVID-19 UPDATE - Feb 10, 2021

 Over the illustrious span of Manitoba’s film industry, it has doubled for:

-- World class cities, including Chicago (Amreeka, Shall We Dance?); New York (Capote), Detroit (The Horsemen) and San Francisco (You Kill Me), among others, as well as such diverse regions as Missouri (The Assassination of Jesse James), Washington (The Capture of the Green River Killer) and Minnesota (New in Town.)
+- World class cities, including Chicago (Amreeka, Shall We Dance?); New York (Capote), Detroit (The Horsemen), San Francisco (You Kill Me, JT Leroy), St Petersburg, Russia (Siberia) and Cannes (JT Leroy) among others, as well as such diverse regions as Missouri (The Assassination of Jesse James), Washington (The Capture of the Green River Killer) and Minnesota (New in Town)

 - Coastline, beaches and cottage country (Falcon Beach, My Life as a Dog)